-Gambits in chess are usually associated with ferocious attacks, mating threats, and opening traps.
-The Benko Gambit is quite different from that.
+Benko Gambit is quite different from usual Gambits in chess which are usually associated with ferocious attacks, mating threats, and opening traps.

-This may not sound exciting, but the Benko gambit is traditionally considered one of the most unpleasant openings to play against and allows Black to play for a win.
+This may not sound exciting.
+But, the Benko gambit is traditionally considered one of the most unpleasant openings to play against.
+It also allows Black to play for a win.
 It starts with moves 1.d4 Nf6 2.c4 c5 3.d5 b5 when White is invited to grab the queenside pawn and passively defend later.

 If you are looking for an active weapon against 1.d4, here are 10 reasons why the Benko Gambit could be a good choice for you.